December brings 2019’s 2nd Friday the 13th

 Friday, December 13, 2019, gives us the second two Friday the 13ths this year.
-Friday, September 13, 2019, is the first one.
-Friday, December 13, 2019, is the second one.
+Friday, September 13, 2019, presents the first one.
+Friday, December 13, 2019, gives us the second Friday the 13th.
 Unusual?
 Not particularly.
 Any calendar year has at least one Friday the 13th, and can have as many as three Friday the 13ths.
-Not that we at EarthSky suffer from friggatriskaidekaphobia – an irrational fear of Friday the 13th – but, gosh darn, today is exactly 13 weeks before a Friday the 13th in September.
-Then, exactly 13 weeks after that, 2019’s second Friday the 13th will fall in December.
+Not that we at EarthSky suffer from friggatriskaidekaphobia – an irrational fear of Friday the 13th – but, gosh darn, the Friday the 13th in September happens exactly 13 weeks before 2019’s second Friday the 13th in December.

 Yikes, these few coincidences involving the number 13 are only the tip of the iceberg.
 We could cite more …

 Keep reading to investigate the intriguing mathematics behind Friday the 13th and the calendar.